wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/prevent-ransomware-extortion-based-attacks/includes/describe-different-defense-mechanisms-used-prevent-ransomware.md

 ### Passwords

 Traditionally, using passwords has been the most important layer of security when obtaining access to a device or an account.
 However, with the advancement of technology, it's now possible to eliminate usernames and passwords from the user experience and consider passwordless authentication instead.
 Passwordless authentication makes the process quick and simple for users and enhances security.
-For this, you need to first install an Authenticator app and link it to your phone or personal account.
+For this, you need to first install an authenticator app and link it to your phone or personal account.

-You must ensure that strong passwords are used to sign into a device or account.
+If passwords are required, you must ensure that **strong** passwords are used to sign into a device or account.
 Ineffective passwords are vulnerable entry points for ransomware attacks.
 You can create a security plan within your organization and encourage employees to change passwords frequently.
 They must also ensure that passwords aren't shared between admins and employees, and that they aren't reused for different websites or accounts.
 Also, make certain that the privileged or administrator accounts' passwords are not left exposed.

 ## Back up critical data